LuaJIT notes

 Callbacks and passing structs by value

-CData finalizer call order
+Cdata finalizer call order

 Finalizers for cdata objects are called in undefined order.
 This means that objects anchored in a finalizer are not guaranteed to not be already finalized when that finalizer is called.